docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_2.5.md

 #### Filters

-There two sort of filters
+There are two sort of filters

 * Part filters
 * Context filters